 It is not possible to restrict what calendar entries are synced from Microsoft Exchange to Severa.

-Start using Microsoft Exchange calendar sync
+Enable Microsoft Exchange calendar synchronization

 1. Click your name in the top navigation and select My profile